immunisation

 The World Health Organisation (WHO) considers immunisation to be the most effective medical intervention to prevent deaths and reduce disease in communities.
 An estimated two to three million deaths are prevented worldwide every year due to vaccinations.

-The primary source of immunisation resources is the National Immunisation Schedule.
+The primary source of immunisation resources is the National Immunisation Program Schedule.
 The National Immunisation Program (NIP) is a series of immunisations given at specific intervals from birth through to adulthood.

 Healthcare professionals can prescribe (if authorised) and administer vaccines if they meet their relevant professional standards and are practising within their lawful scope of professional practice under state and territory legislation.